Nastra neamathla

 Nastra neamathla, known generally as the neamathla skipper or southern swarthy skipper, is a species of grass skipper in the butterfly family Hesperiidae.
-It is found in North America.
+It is found in the Southeastern United States.

 The MONA or Hodges number for Nastra neamathla is 3995.

+Description

+The upperside of the wing is brown with no markings.
+The underside of the wing is black at the base and yellow-brown on the rest of wing.
+The hindwing is yellow-brown with no pale scales on the veins.